 Coaches Training Institute.
 He has also trained with Coach University,

 New Ventures West, CoachVille, and Thomas Leonard (founder of Coach University

 and CoachVille).
 Rich has worked with Laura Whitworth (co- founder

 of The Coaches Training Institute and author of Co-Active Coaching), to refine a next-generation leadership/coaching model called "The Bigger Game," and to co-author a book on the same.

 Among his many other teachers, Rich counts each of his past, present &

 future clients.
 Also: Eckhart Tolle, Carolyn Myss, Carl Jung,

 S.N.
 Goenka, Challenge Day, Tim Corcoran, Byron Katie, Gil Fronsdal, Carl Rogers,

 Michael Harner, Outward Bound, Robert Bly, Dr. Wayne Dyer, Jack

-Kornfield, Viet Nguyen, James Redfield, Peter Bigfoot, Dick Sutphen,
+Kornfield, Viet Nguyen, James Redfield, Dr. Joe Dispenza, Peter Bigfoot, Dick Sutphen,